alessandro-fazzi/i_do_not_need_interactor/README.md

 ## Code of Conduct

-Everyone interacting in the IDoNotNeedInteractor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/alessandro-fazzi/i_do_not_need_interactor/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Shy::Interactor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/alessandro-fazzi/shy-interactor/blob/main/CODE_OF_CONDUCT.md).